Top 8 Anthony Van Dyck's Famous Paintings

-Around 1630, Anthony van Dyck painted the well-known biblical story, Samson and Delilah, under the influence of Peter Paul Rubens.
-In the tale of Samson and Delilah, a lady named Delilah, a Nazirite and the last Judge of Israel, adored her husband Samson.
+Around 1630, Anthony van Dyck painted the well-known biblical story, Samson and Delilah.
+In the tale of Samson and Delilah, a lady named Delilah was a Nazirite and was the wife of Samson.

 The Philistines paid Delilah to learn the source of Samson's power.
 Samson's hair served as the source of his strength.
-Van Dyck depicts a part of the biblical story as a man is about to chop off Samson's hair while he is asleep.
+Van Dyck depicts a part of the biblical story in which Delilah causes Samson to lose his strength by cutting off his hair.

 If you're looking to view a fantastic piece of artwork, you should check out Anthony Van Dyck's Cupid and Psyche.
 This oil painting is part of the Royal Collection and is on display at Kensington Palace.

 Cupid, the Greek deity of love and desire, falls in love with a human woman named Psyche.
 According to legend, Psyche was a stunningly attractive princess who even eclipsed Venus in beauty.